For the love of wine

 A slew of wine festivals across the state has brought joy to tipple lovers.
-The GUIDE visited the venues to find out what people had to say
+The GUIDE visited venues across Pune to find out what people had to say

 With festivals like Sulafest, Grover Zampa, Amanora Town Centre Wine, Cheese and Finger Food Festival and other such events, Puneites have been spoiled for choice.
 These events allow for people to develop a taste for wine and understand whether they prefer red or white wine.
 The GUIDE spoke to a few visitors at such events to map the trends: